 (00:25) Since November 2018, top and absolute top metrics have been available in AdWords API and Google Ads scripts reports.
 They are very easy to enable – in the Reports section of your Google Ads account, click ‘Modify Columns’ under the Columns tab.

 You will find some of the metrics – including Impr.
 (Top) % and Impr.
 (Abs.
 Top) % – under the Performance section, and you will find others such as Search Lost Top IS (Rank) and Search Lost Abs.
 Top IS (Rank) under Competitive Metrics.

 Just tick the boxes and you’re ready to go, but remember: just because you’ve enabled these metrics at campaign level, that doesn’t mean they will show at ad group level or for keywords.
 It’s frustrating that you have to enable them in each location individually, but unfortunately there’s not much that can be done about that right now.

-(01:25) Before we go into top and absolute top metrics, let’s recap on some essential Google Ads metrics which you need to understand first:
+(01:25) Before we go into top and absolute top metrics, let’s recap on some essential Google Ads metrics that you need to understand first.